5 Questions to Ask Before You Hire a Pool Builder

 3. Are you a member of your profession’s associations?

-When you hire a pool builder, look for third party verification of their credibility.
+When hiring a pool builder, look for third party verification of their credibility.
 Professional organizations require members uphold a certain set of standards and abide by a code of ethics.
-They track their members and provide an important venue for continuing education as well as accreditation.
+Furthermore, they track their members and provide an important venue for continuing education as well as accreditation.
 Look for membership in professional organizations such as the Association of Pool and Spa Professionals (APSP), Northeast Spa and Pool Association (NESPA) and the Better Business Bureau (BBB).

 4. Is it possible to visit some of your finished projects?

 Not only may you get some new ideas for your pool, you might also see how the company’s pools wear over time.
 An in-person visit will tell you things pictures and descriptions can never convey.
-You’ll probably see a project that’s got a lived-in look because the owner-family uses the pool for relaxation and fun.
+For instance, you may see a project that has a lived-in look because the owner-family uses the pool for relaxation and fun.
 If you’ve found a good pool builder, he or she will invariably be proud to show you their work.

 5. Do you have your own team or do you depend on subcontractors?